Smileys-Community/community-app-documentation/events/event_001.md

 # Summary
-- We decided on the tech stack
+- We made decisions on the tech stack
-- We decided on the MVP requirements.
+- We made decisions on the MVP requirements.

 # Homework
 - Omer: Front-end design mockup